barasoch-art/english-for-designers/README.md

 ## Hey! 🖐️
 My name is Bára Sochorová and I love to do everything and nothing at the same time!
 Sounds weird?
-Well… it is, but that’s just who I am. ⭐
+Well… it is, but that’s just who I am ⭐

 I’m a primarly graphic designer, but I love to explore new things!
 One day I animate, the next I try game design, and sometimes I convince myself I can code.